-Protein is a vital part of any lifestyle and is present in a variety of natural sources including beans, vegetables, grains and superfood powders.
-It’s important for bodily functions such as creating enzymes and hormones and is an essential building block of muscle.
-And no matter your diet, there are a wide range of options available to help you meet your protein goals that also provide essential vitamins and minerals.
+Protein is a vital part of any lifestyle and is present in a variety of vegan protein sources including beans, vegetables, grains, and superfood powders.
+Protein important for bodily functions such as creating enzymes and hormones and is an essential building block of muscle.
+And no matter your diet, there is a wide range of options available to help you meet your protein goals that also provide essential vitamins and minerals.

 1. Black Beans